davide-maestroni/robo-fashion/README.md

 ##Downloads

-The project artifacts are available on [Maven Central Repository][10] for direct donwload or inclusion as a dependency.
+The project artifacts are available on [Maven Central Repository][10] for direct download or inclusion as a dependency.

 ##Version